 1. Face a sturdy box, aerobic step, or weight bench.
 Stand with feet about hip-width apart.

-2. Send hips down and back into a squat, then quickly jump up and onto the box, landing softly and with control, and with both feet on the box.
+2. Why Trust Us squat, then quickly jump up and onto the box, landing softly and with control, and with both feet on the box.

 2. Bulgarian Split Squat With Rotation